joshmelnykcroft/PicoGK-Fasteners/README.md

-#PicoGK-Fasteners
----
+PicoGK-Fasteners

 ## Description
 ### PicoGK-Fasteners is a fastener and fastener utility library for your PicoGK project.

-With this library, you can add fasteners or their respective holes as voxel bodies by defining a fastener and then calling that fastener's methods to generate the type of voxel body you want.
+With this library, you can add fasteners or their respective holes as voxel bodies by defining a fastener (size, length, etc.) and then calling that fastener's methods to generate the type of voxel body you want.
 More in the How to Use section below.

 PicoGK-Fasteners can currently generate the following types of voxel objects: